novuhq/novu/docs/docs/platform/layouts.md

 ### Update existing layout

-When updating none of the properties is mandatory and SDK will only update the ones passed.
+When updating a layout, all properties are optional and the SDK will only update the ones passed.

 ```typescript
 const layoutId: LayoutId = '<LAYOUT_ID>'; // The unique identifier of the layout.